Biostatistics – Biomedical Informatics – Big Data (B3D)

 This seminar series is now managed by the Department of Biostatistics at the Harvard T.H.
 Chan School of Public Health.
 For complete details, visit https://www.hsph.harvard.edu/biostatistics/b3d-seminar/

 Recordings of talks from 2016 to 2021 are available on the DBMI YouTube channel.

-Co-organized by the Department of Biostatistics at the Harvard T.H.
-Chan School of Public Health and the Department of Biomedical Informatics at Harvard Medical School, the Biostatistics - Biomedical Informatics - Big Data (B3D) Seminar is a series of research talks on statistical, computational, and machine learning methods for analyzing large complex data sets, with a focus on applications in biomedical science and public health, including:
+Previously co-organized by the Department of Biostatistics at the Harvard T.H.
+Chan School of Public Health and the Department of Biomedical Informatics at Harvard Medical School, the Biostatistics - Biomedical Informatics - Big Data (B3D) Seminar was a series of research talks on statistical, computational, and machine learning methods for analyzing large complex data sets, with a focus on applications in biomedical science and public health, including:

 - Genetics and genomics

 - Comparative effective research